Frequently Asked Questions

 Yes, you can.
 And then what?

-The Secret Link game is essentially two find-the-hidden-thing games in one: the link itself, and the clues.
+The Secret Link game is essentially two find-the-hidden-thing games in one: the first is the link itself, and the second is the clues.
 The sneaky method you've discovered allows you to read all the clues... but you still haven't found them, so you can still play that aspect of the game.
 Meanwhile, if you're really clever enough to figure out the location of the secret link just from what those incredibly vague clues tell you, then hats off to you; you've done more than enough to deserve to find the link itself, even if you haven't found the clues the "proper" way.

 Your Fun Facts are wrong!
 Dark, Psychic and Fighting form a type triangle, too!